jaredhendrickson13/pfsense-api/README.md

 - In order for pfSense to apply some required web server changes, it is required to restart the webConfigurator after installing the package
 - If you do not have shell access to pfSense, you can still install via the webConfigurator by navigating to 'Diagnostics > Command Prompt' and enter the commands there
 - When updating pfSense, **_you must reinstall pfSense API afterwards_**.
-Unfortunately, pfSense removes all existing packages and only reinstalls packages found within pfSense's package repositories.
+Unfortunately, pfSense removes all existing packages and only re-installs packages found within pfSense's package repositories.
 Since pfSense API is not an official package in pfSense's repositories, it does not get reinstalled automatically.
 - The `pfsense-api` command line tool was introduced in v1.1.0.
 Refer to the corresponding documentation for earlier releases.